turbot/guardrails-samples/policy_packs/aws/vpc/enforce_block_public_access_for_security_groups/README.md

 - Enforce Block Public Access, which would prevent unauthorized access
 - Set individual Block Public Access settings for VPC security groups
+- Reject and revoke unapproved rules that allow ingress for ports 22 (SSH) and -1 (all ports) from 0.0.0.0/0 and ::/0.

 ## Documentation